MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Send-MgBetaUserTeamworkActivityNotification.md

 ## SYNOPSIS
 Send an activity feed notification to a user.
 For more details about sending notifications and the requirements for doing so, see sending Teams activity notifications.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Send-MgUserTeamworkActivityNotification](/powershell/module/Microsoft.Graph.Users.Actions/Send-MgUserTeamworkActivityNotification?view=graph-powershell-v1.0)

 ## SYNTAX